VictorProkhorov/KL_Text_VAE/Scripts/Experiments/README.md

 $ python3 experiment_table_3.py --help
 ```

-## Table 4:
+## Table 4
 Running this script should allow you to get the results we reported in Table 4.

-Example: by running the script below one would obtain the results for the VAE (LSTM encoder and LSTM decoder) model trained on the Wiki corpus.
+Example: by running the script below one would obtain the results for the VAE (LSTM encoder and LSTM decoder) model trained on the Wiki corpus with C = 3.
 ```
 $ python3 experiment_table_4.py --C 3
 ```